ucsd-ccbb/VAPr/README.md

 ####Notes

-ANNOVAR, with some of their datasets needs to be installed.
-The required datasets are the following:
+ANNOVAR, alongside with some of their data sets, needs to be installed.
+The required data sets are the following:

 - knownGene
 - tfbsConsSites